 - The closer you travel to South Africa, the easier and more cost-effective it will be to secure kosher meals.

 - Many of the exclusive safari villas have their own kitchens and can accommodate you bringing your own chef and supplies.

 - It is also very challenging to keep kosher on mobile camping trips as there are very limited kitchen facilities.
-If you would like to go camping, discuss securing an entire departure date for your family so that the operator can make the necessary arrangements, if possible.
+If you would like to go camping, discuss booking out an entire for your family (with no other guests) so that the operator can make the necessary arrangements, if possible.

 The safari year

 Seasonality on safari is governed by rain.
 The general rule is that the wet summer is low, green or off season, while the dry winter is high or peak season.
 Accommodation is pricier and booked out longer in advance for high season, which generally falls from about July to October across Africa.